jrepifano/mortality-tool/README_anonymous.md

 # mortality-tool
 This repository contains the code for the modeling backend of the ICU mortality prediction app.
-The modeling effort is largely based on the previous work by [Epifano, et. al., 2020](https://jrepifano.github.io/papers/towards.pdf).
+The modeling effort is largely based on the previous work by
 The main difference is a new feature set chosen by mutual information, and the addition of another type of neural network.